675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 Acrylic Clasp Removable Partial Dentures -Ocean Breeze

 These dentures are also known as “dental flippers”.
 They are made of pink material that rests on the tissue in your mouth.
 This material is weaker and might easily break; so these are, in general, recommended only as a temporary solution.
-They can wear these until your Cast Metal Removable Partial Dentures are ready.
+They can wear these until their Cast Metal Removable Partial Dentures are ready.

 In addition, flippers are the least expensive type of removable denture, but are not as comfortable as the others due to the thickness of the acrylic base.